mendix/docs-site-test/content/en/docs/refguide8/_index.md

 ## 3 Version Control

-[Version Control](/refguide8/version-control/) allows you to manage your app development, work on multiple development lines, as well as collaboratively work with .
+[Version Control](/refguide8/version-control/) allows you to manage your app development, work on multiple development lines, as well as collaboratively work with [Mendix Studio](/releasenotes/studio/).
 For information on how Studio Pro handles versioning of apps, see the [Versioning a Project Deployed to the Cloud](/refguide8/using-version-control-in-studio-pro/#versioning-project) section in *Using Version Control in Studio Pro*.

 ## 4 Mendix Runtime